Do you have microbes on your mind?

 The Truth About Gut Health and Mental Health

-Welcome to 2021, where we’re finally becoming more open and honest about how we feel when depression rolls in.
-It may be that our minds are finally becoming more aware of the concept of mental health, or maybe being in a global pandemic has made it a more predominant issue.
-As we faced a whole new world once COVID-19 hit our shores, mental health around the nation took a steep nosedive.
+Welcome to a new decade in the new millennium, where we’re finally becoming more open and honest about how we feel when depression rolls in.
+It may be that our minds are finally becoming more aware of the concept of mental health, or maybe being in a global pandemic has made it a more predominant issue.1 As we faced a whole new world once COVID-19 hit our shores, mental health around the nation took a steep nosedive.
 For years to come, researchers will be studying the impact of COVID-19 on mental health long-term, including what supported people during such trying times.
 How our body responds to external stress can say a lot about our ability to face adversity.
 But is there a way to make our bodies more resilient to challenges?
 And can nutrition play a role in how capable you are of overcoming mental health disorders?

 Changing How We View Mental Health